csci5117s23/project-2-the-internet-explorer/README.md

 * Circulding the memories
 * add, edit, and delete data, and make sure state variables work well
 * cache data to avoid reload the page
-* get the geo location
+* google maps integration/getting the geo location

 Which (if any) device integration(s) does your app support?